Skip to Main Content

 • Age 24 or younger and in foster care on your 18th birthday.

 There are ways to apply in your native language.
-If you apply by phone or in person, you can request translation services.
+If you apply by phone or in person, you can request interpretation services.
 In some communities, there may be organizations who can answer questions or help with enrollment in your native language.

 SNAP is there for everyone.
 If you apply for SNAP, it won’t take away benefits from someone else.